BowlerHatLLC/asconfigc/README.md

 * `--flexHome DIRECTORY`

 	Specify the directory where Apache FlexJS, or another supported SDK, is located.
-If  `--flexHome` is omitted, defaults to checking `FLEX_HOME` and `PATH` environment variables.
+If omitted, defaults to checking `FLEX_HOME` and `PATH` environment variables for a supported SDK.

 * `-h` or `--help`